JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7951 days**.

-And here is a just a random fact -  **The Hawaiian alphabet only has 12 letters**.
+And here is a just a random fact -  **Rabbits can live up to ten years**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)